Relationships and Sex Education (RSE) Policy

 Teaching about LGBT+

 In the teaching of RSE, staff are aware of the requirement to ensure that the needs of all pupils are appropriately met, and that all pupils understand the importance of equality and respect.
-Staff are aware of the Equality Act (2010) and the ‘protected characteristics’, which includes faith, gender, gender reassigment and sexual orientation and this will be reflected in the teaching of RSE which will be at age appropriate stages.
+Staff are aware of the Equality Act (2010) and the ‘protected characteristics’, which includes age, faith, gender, gender reassigment and sexual orientation and this will be reflected in the teaching of RSE which will be at age appropriate stages.

 Teachers present the RSE curriculum with an objective, respectful and inclusive approach so that inclusion and diversity are fully integrated into the programme of study, rather than delivered as a standalone lesson.
-Also, while being respectful and inclusive, the school does not actively encourage the children to (over) question their sexual identity at this stage of their development.
+Also, while being respectful and inclusive, the school does not actively encourage the children to question their sexual identity at this stage of their development.
 They are also aware of the school’s duty to promote fundamental British values, notably in this context, respect and tolerance.

 Special Educational Needs and Disabilities (SEND)